mctrashmoney/StrokePredictor_ML/README.md

 # Stroke Risk Prediction API

 This project is a Flask-based web API for predicting stroke risk using machine learning.
-The backend is powered by a trained Random Forest model and is deployed on Render.
+The backend is powered by an ensemble model trained using a Voting Classifier and is deployed on Render.

 ## Project Structure